Sample Complexity Analysis of Multi-Target Detection via Markovian and Hard-Core Multi-Reference Alignment: Introduction

 Our main results establish a direct connection between the sample complexity of the MTD model (Definition~\ref{def:markovianAndMRAmodels}(i)) and that of the i.i.d.\ MRA model (Definition~\ref{def:markovianAndMRAmodels}(ii)).
 We show that under natural mixing conditions, the sample complexity of MTD is no greater than that of its corresponding i.i.d.\ MRA, up to a possible logarithmic factor.
 In particular, under the assumptions in Section \ref{sec:mainAssmp} for the 1D and 2D MTD models, we are able to prove the following: \begin{enumerate} \item \emph{Structure of extracted patches.} In Theorem~\ref{thm:MTD-1D} (for the 1D case) and Theorem~\ref{thm:2d-main-result} (for the 2D case), we show that the patches $\{Z_k\}_{k=1}^{M}$ extracted from the MTD measurement admit an MRA-type representation.
 In the 1D case, this representation takes the exact form of~\eqref{eqn:classical-MRA} with $X \in \mathbb{R}^L$, and the group elements $\{g_k\}_{k=1}^{M}$ being the first $M$ states of a Markov chain with positive absolute spectral gap.
 In the 2D case, where the signal is $X \in \mathbb{R}^{L \times L}$, the representation is a natural two-dimensional analogue of~\eqref{eqn:classical-MRA}; here the group elements follow a stochastic process that satisfies a strong mixing property. \item \emph{Sample complexity equivalence.} In Theorem~\ref{thm:sampleComplexity1DMTD} (for the 1D case) and Theorem~\ref{thm:2d-general-result} (for the 2D case), we show that the convergence rate of any estimator under the Markovian MRA model matches the rate under the i.i.d.\ MRA model, up to a logarithmic factor in the number of patches $M$.
 Moreover, when the estimator is based on empirical averaging, the convergence rates in the two settings match up to a constant factor. \end{enumerate}

 These results imply that, under the stated assumptions, the sample complexity of the MTD model is no greater than that of its associated i.i.d.\ MRA model.
 In particular, if orbit recovery for the associated i.i.d.\ MRA model is possible from $n_{\min}$-th order moments with sample complexity $\omega(\sigma^{2n_{\min}})$, then the same bound holds for the MTD model.
+In Section~\ref{sec:empirical_simulation} we provide empirical evidence that moments up to order $3$ suffice for recovery in the induced i.i.d.\ MRA model, supporting $n_{\min}=3$.
+Hence, when particle location is infeasible (e.g. in the low-SNR regime), recovery from MTD measurements requires $\omega(\sigma^{6})$ patches.